analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 The SWD interface is unavailable for a certain number of clock cycles after reset.
 If the application code instructs the device to enter any low power or shutdown mode too soon, it could be difficult to reprogram the device.
 The following instructions help recover a device in this "lockout" state.
 1. Remove the USB cable connected to the MAX78000FTHR board.
-2. Place the on-board debug adapter in MAINTENENCE mode by holding down button SW5 while reconnecting the USB cable to the host PC.
+2. Place the on-board debug adapter in MAINTENANCE mode by holding down button SW5 while reconnecting the USB cable to the host PC.
    - The debug adapter will enumerate as a mass storage device named MAINTENANCE.
    - Drag-and-drop the provided bin file to the drive named MAINTENANCE:  [DAPLINK binary file](https://github.com/MaximIntegratedMicros/max32625pico-firmware-images/blob/main/bin/max32625_max78000fthr_if_crc_v1.0.2.bin).
    - Following the Drag-and-drop, the debug adapter should reboot and reconnect as a drive named DAPLINK.